-RPA, or robotic process automation, are software robots automating tasks that are time-consuming and menial tasks.
+RPA uses software robots to automate time-consuming, repetitive tasks, freeing employees from manual, mundane tasks and allowing them to focus on more strategic activities.
 Their benefit to us is a lower workload, and higher process execution accuracy.
-These benefits make robotic process automation particularly suitable to educational institutions.
+These benefits make RPA particularly suitable to educational institutions.

-The reason why robotic process automation in education is beneficial is because at educational institutions, the staff to student ratio is often disproportionate.
-So RPA can step in to reduce the staff members workload.
-This will, in return, enable schools and universities to improve their student services, such as counseling, advising, course registration, and more.
+The reason why RPA in education is beneficial is because at educational institutions, the staff to student ratio is often disproportionate, so RPA can step in to reduce the staff members workload.
+This will, in return, enable schools and universities to improve their services, such as counseling, advising, course registration, and more.

 Once the registration cycle closes, the first shortlist of candidates should be drawn up.
 RPA robots can create this preliminary list quickly and efficiently by cross-checking each student’s application info against the enrollment criteria.
 For example, if a TOEFL score is a must in the application, but the student hasn’t submitted theirs, then they would be eliminated in a rule-based flow.